I PERFORM EVERY HOME INSPECTION AS IF I PERSONALLY

 A bad roof, faulty furnace or electrical panel can cost you thousands of dollars.
 Don't take on any unnecessary expense.
 Our home inspectors will point out the potential problem areas during the home inspection.
 We also provide maintenance tips to help protect your investment.

 A thorough home inspection puts you and the seller on the same page as to the condition of the house.

 Home inspections are a visual non-invasive inspection of the many different systems that may need to be repaired or replaced.
 This helps to reduce the amount of problems you may discover after you move in.
 The home inspection should be both informative as well as educational.

 Radon is a cancer-causing, radioactive gas.
 You can’t see, smell or taste radon but it may be a problem in your home.
-Radon has been found in the Fargo, West Fargo, Moorhead area to be in the average of 6 pCi/l which is above the EPA guide line of 4 pCi/l.
-Have your home tested by a qualified professional or pickup a test kit from most hardware stores.
+2 out of every 3 homes in the Fargo/Moorhead area have average radon levels of greater than 4.0 pCi/L which is above the guidelines set by the EPA.
+Have your home tested by a qualified professional from DJ's Home Inspection, Inc.